panaversity/learn-applied-generative-ai-fundamentals/22_langchain/readme.md

 # Langchain

 Our objective is to become world class experts in Langchain.
 Ideally we should learn it by running it on Google Colab with a model installed.
 This will allow all our students to learn for free.
+However, we will start by using Google Gemini APIs becuase it is easy to use and almost free.
+Check out the [pricing](https://ai.google.dev/pricing).

 [Introduction](https://python.langchain.com/v0.2/docs/introduction/)